-You are welcome to link to our website to help us reach more artists, and share our content.
-All of our content except the Artlaw section is distributed under a Creative Commons non-commercial, attribution, share-alike license.
+All of our content (except Artlaw) is distributed under a Creative Commons non-commercial, attribution, share-alike license.

 Nick Kaplony: after graduating from Camberwell College of Art and having worked as assistant curator at the Arts Gallery London and Pump House Gallery Nick joined the Artquest team in June 2007.
 Nick is a practicing artist and freelance curator.
 His areas of expertise include: education and community projects; exhibition marketing; curating; the public gallery sector; funding applications.

-Russell Martin: a graduate of The Glasgow School of Art who has lived in London since 1998 where he initially worked extensively in gallery education.
-His self-initiated projects include peer mentoring, artist-led galleries, radio programmes, and interdisciplinary arts social events.
-Russell is also a member of the board at Block 336, an advisor for PRAKSIS and a Fellow of the RSA.
-His areas of expertise include: peer mentoring projects; artist-led spaces; education and community projects; funding applications and general presentation skills; artists networks; negotiation.
+Russell Martin: a graduate of The Glasgow School of Art who has lived in London since 1998.
+Initially working in gallery education, his self-initiated projects include workshops, residencies, peer mentoring, artist-led galleries, radio programmes, and a series of interdisciplinary arts social events.
+Russell has been a member of the board at The Showroom, Block 336 and City and Guilds of London Art School, and is an advisor for PRAKSIS, an artist residency in Oslo.
+His areas of expertise include: collaboration; co-operatives; peer mentoring projects; artist-led spaces; education and community projects; funding applications and general presentation skills; artists networks; negotiation.

 Tom Pope: graduated from the Royal College of Art in 2011 and has worked extensively in education and events before joining Artquest in September 2018.
 His areas of expertise include: gallery education, commissions, arts events, private funding and sponsorship.
 Tom’s artistic practice combines performative strategies with photography in a collaborative and playful manner, while additionally undertaking large scale participatory performance projects.